SyntEO: Synthetic Data Set Generation for Earth Observation and Deep Learning -- Demonstrated for Offshore Wind Farm Detection: Introduction

 In this introduction of the approach, first, the theoretical background is presented by discussing the general motivation and core concepts of SyntEO.
-Following that, the first application of SyntEO for offshore wind farm detection in Sentinel-1 imagery demonstrates a hands-on example for the efficient creation of a large dataset to solve a real-world problem.
-This example gives an intuition on how SyntEO provides an experimental environment to get insights into the learning process and model behaviour and how to adapt the dataset creation process to accomplish accurate, spatially transferable offshore wind farm detection by minimised false detections.
+Following that, the first application of SyntEO for offshore wind farm detection in Sentinel-1 imagery demonstrates a hands-on example for the efficient creation of a large data set to solve a real-world problem.
+This example gives an intuition on how SyntEO provides an experimental environment to get insights into the learning process and model behaviour and how to adapt the data set creation process to accomplish accurate, spatially transferable offshore wind farm detection by minimised false detections.